2017 10

 1989 Leoville Las Cases 93p

-Tasted in September 2017.
-Well preserved wine, strong with the apparent sweetness of fruit, well-balanced, long on the palate with a firm finish.
+Tasted twice - last time in June 2025.
+Consistent notes.
+Well-preserved wine, strong with the apparent sweetness of fruit, well-balanced, long on the palate with a firm finish.
 Perfect to drink now and in the next 10 years.

-Tasted in November 2015.
-Strong and powerful, fine acidity, truffles, fine-grained tannin, great balance, depth and finish.
-Despite 30 years on its birth certificate, this wine was fresh as ever and had at least 10-15 more years to go.
+Tasted twice - last time in June 2025.
+Consistent notes.
+Strong and powerful, fine acidity, truffles, fine-grained tannin, great balance, depth, and finish.
+Despite 30 years on its birth certificate, this wine was as fresh as ever and had at least 10-15 more years to go.
+This was in November 2015.
+In June 2025, it continued to make strides nicely with elegance and finesse.

 1971 Leoville Las Cases 94-95p

 Tasted in October 2019.
-Toffee nose, a little bit chemical to begin with and acidity much forward, long on the palate, detailed, great complexity, lot of nuances, rich.
-After 15 minutes in the glass, it did gain more freshness and length.
+Toffee nose, a little bit chemical to begin with, and acidity much forward, long on the palate, detailed, great complexity, a lot of nuances, rich.
+After 15 minutes in the glass, it gained more freshness and length.
 Formidable wine.